Ayo-Awe/ALX-Coffee-Shop-Project/backend/README.md

 ## Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the `./src` directory run:

-Each time you open a new terminal session, run:

 ```bash
 export FLASK_APP=api.py;